31 Genomic ranges and ATAC-seq

 The Bioconductor project includes several infrastructure packages for dealing with ranges (sequence name, start, end, +/- strand) on sequences (Lawrence et al. 2013) as well as capabilities with working with Fastq files directly (Morgan et al. 2016).

-Reading a paired-end BAM file looks a bit complicated, but the following code will:
+Reading a paired-end BAM file looks a little involved, but the following code will:

 - Read the included BAM file.